lpanavas/finalGameDesign/README.md

 ### Create Environment File

 Create a new file named `.env` in the `server` directory using your preferred text editor.
 Paste your MongoDB URI string and save the file.
+Look at the AWS documentation doc to find the string.
+Search for ATLAS_URI

 ### Run the Backend